-- The details of the BHA, the mud motor type (e.g. is it low speed-high torque, how many lobes), the drive type (rotary or top drive) should be determined.
+- The details of the BHA, the mud motor type (e.g., is it low speed-high torque, how many lobes), and the drive type (rotary or top drive) should be determined.

 - What proportion of the time do we anticipate sliding versus rotating?
 (Unwelcome stresses are greater with off-center rotation on a bent housing than when sliding.)

-- The combined down-hole and surface rpm is of special importance for roller cone bits as it impacts on the bearing life.
-It is also important for the cutting structure of all bits – high rpm’s in hard formation are often damaging.
+- The combined down-hole and surface rpm are particularly important for roller cone bits as they impact the bearing life.
+It is also essential for the cutting structure of all bits – high rpm’s in hard formation are often damaging.

 Next, we look at the interval we require the bit to drill.
-We want to match the durability of our selected bit to the length, and difficulty, of the section.
+We want to match our selected bit’s durability to the section’s length and difficulty.
 [The difficulty of the section, in this context, is defined by the other two factors we have looked at – lithology and steering requirement.

 |Long Intervals||Traditionally we would expect longer intervals to demand more durable bits.
 An alternative, not considered sufficiently often, is to use more bits.
 Let’s look at an example.
 Work through the example.
 In this instance, using two bits is a less expensive option than one because we gain in ROP more than we lose in durability.
 The extra trip costs less than the time we save by drilling the hole faster.|